 No one particular fall is itself remarkable.
 The tallest (and most photogenic) is a 10-foot horsetail easily seen from the trail as you hike past it.
 It's pretty but only moderately unique.
 The next tallest falls along this trail is a cascade of perhaps 6-feet in height.
 As a whole, the ravine is certainly pretty enough to warrant exploration and photography.

-We highly recommend combining a trip to Sages Ravine with an ascent of Bear Mountain in Connecticut, where open views are to be found.
-To reach Bear Mountain, you will need to hike about 0.6 mile south on the Appalachian Trail from the junction of the Appalachian Trail and Northwest Road either before or after visiting the falls along Sages Ravine.
+I highly recommend combining a trip to Sages Ravine with an ascent of Bear Mountain in Connecticut, where open views are to be found.
+To reach Bear Mountain, you will need to hike about 0.6 mile south on the Appalachian Trail from the junction of the Appalachian Trail and Northwest Rd either before or after visiting the falls along Sages Ravine.

 From the small parking area, head east on a wide and obvious old fire road (called Northwest Rd) toward the Appalachian Mountain Club's Northwest Cabin.
 Just before you reach the cabin (which will be on your right) in 0.3 mile, take a left and continue on the unmarked but obvious trail for an additional 0.7 mile to its junction with the Appalachian Trail.
 Turn left and head north along the white-blazed Appalachian Trail.
 The trail will soon enter Sages Ravine.
 There are small falls and cascades from this point all the way to where the trail crosses Sages Ravine Brook about 1.6 miles from the parking area.

-It is also possible to access this parking area from the south, but we have not yet driven this road so we cannot comment on it.
-We can say that access to the trailhead is open year-round from the north but seasonally from the south.
+It is also possible to access this parking area from the south, but I have not yet driven this road so I cannot comment on it.
+I can say that access to the trailhead is open year-round from the north but seasonally from the south.

 UPDATES SINCE THE 2ND EDITION